rodgerbagnall/planimeter/README.md

 # planimeter
 Javascript and SVG planimeter emulation.

-A few rectangles and a circle are drawn so that you can trace them.
+Three rectangles and one circle are drawn so that you can trace them.
 Their areas in square pixels are 37,500, 20,000 and 31,416.

+Position the Pole (drag with the mouse) so that the tracer can reach all the points in the figure you want to measure.
-Position the Pole conveniently, position the tracer on the figure (zero the area by pressing z, Z or 0) and then trace the figure with the tracer, clockwise.
+Carefully position the tracer on the edge of the figure and zero the area by pressing z, Z or 0.
+Then carefully trace the figure clockwise, returning to your start point.

-The areas calculated by tracing are slightly high, by about 0.3%. .
+The areas calculated by tracing are slightly high, by about 0.3%.

-You can move the tracer using the arrow keys, 1 px at a time.
-Hold the shift key down to move 10 px at a time.
-Moving 10 px at a time is less accurate.
+You can drag the tracer with the mouse or you can use the arrow keys to move 1 pixel at a time horizonatlly or vertically.

+Hold the shift key down when you press the arrow keys to move 10 pixels at a time.
+This is much less accurate.

-Currently, you only set the tracer arm length in the code.
+Currently, you can only set the tracer arm length in the code.

-# Reference
+# References
 * http://whistleralley.com/planimeter/planimeter.htm
 * http://www.math.ucsd.edu/~jeggers/Resources/planimeter_slides.pdf Page 5